HarvardPL/formulog/README.md

 * `smtSolver=SOLVER` - set the external SMT solver to use; current options are `z3` (default), `cvc4`, and `yices`
-* `smtDeclareAdts` - whether to declare Formulog algebraic data types to the SMT solver upon initialization; set this to false for solvers that do not support ADTs (defaults to true)
+* `smtDeclareAdts` - whether to declare Formulog algebraic data types to the SMT solver upon initialization; set this to false for logics that do not support ADTs (defaults to true)

 For example, to run the test program above with SMT debug information and 3